What is Sthan?

 AI does not predict intent accurately from thin data.
 With three form fields and one message, "this buyer will convert in 30 days" is a guess dressed as a prediction.
 Scoring is useful for prioritisation; treat it as a probability, not a promise, or you'll deprioritise a serious buyer because the model didn't like their budget band.

-The honest cost-benefit for a small developer
+What's the honest cost-benefit for a small developer?

 For a builder running a handful of projects, the calculation is simple.
 AI features that save your team time on qualification, response, and call review pay for themselves quickly, because your constraint is attention, not leads.
 AI features that promise to "close on autopilot" cost you money and, worse, lull you into trusting a process that isn't closing.